The Back Story

 By the age of 30, Brian had earned a Berkeley Ph.D. in computer science, raised $20 million for two Silicon Valley startups, become an internationally known academic and speaker, been part of a $400 million IPO – and burned out twice.
-Determined to find a more sustainable path, he left his career for six years of full time personal growth work, including a M.A. in Spiritual Psychology from the University of Santa Monica.
+Determined to find a more sustainable path, he left his career for six years of full-time personal growth work, including a M.A. in spiritual psychology.

-Today, Brian is the author of the #1 International Amazon Best Seller, Yes Yes Hell No!
-The Little Book for Making Big Decisions, as well as a regular series he wrote for the Huffington Post.
+Today, Brian is the author of Yes Yes Hell No!
+The Little Book for Making Big Decisions as well as a column he wrote for the Huffington Post.

-As the President of Core Coaching, Dr. Whetten has worked with leaders from dozens of the world’s top companies, including Disney, Barclays Capital, Novo Nordisk, Invacare, KPN and SAP; and he has coached hundreds of professional coaches and therapists.
+As the President of Core Coaching, Dr. Whetten has coached leaders from large companies, including Disney, Sidley Austin, Invacare, Novo Nordisk, KPN and SAP; a number of industry leading entrepreneurs; and hundreds of professional coaches and therapists.